jonhare/COMP3204/cw/c6223_coursework1.md

 </ul>

 <div id="tab-1" class="tab-content current" markdown="1">
-If you choose Java, you're going to the the [OpenIMAJ](http://openimaj.org) library as the basis for manipulating images.
+If you choose Java, you're going to use the [OpenIMAJ](http://openimaj.org) library as the basis for manipulating images.
 You will need to have worked through [Chapter 1](http://www.openimaj.org/tutorial/getting-started-with-openimaj-using-maven.html), [Chapter 2](http://www.openimaj.org/tutorial/processing-your-first-image.html) and [Chapter 7](http://www.openimaj.org/tutorial/processing-video.html) of the [OpenIMAJ tutorial](http://www.openimaj.org/tutorial/) prior to starting this coursework.

 OpenIMAJ has numerous built in and highly efficient operators to perform convolution, but you will be writing your own such function from scratch for this assignment.
 More specifically, you will implement a class called `MyConvolution` that builds on this skeleton: